forem1/Portfolio/README.md

 # portfolio

-My programs when i studied
+my programs when I was studying